aws-solutions-library-samples/guidance-for-programmatic-deployment-of-ndi-discovery-servers-for-broadcast-workflows-on-aws/README.md

-# Guidance Title (required)

-The Guidance title should be consistent with the title established first in Alchemy.

-**Example:** *Guidance for Product Substitutions on AWS*

-This title correlates exactly to the Guidance it’s linked to, including its corresponding sample code repository.
+# Guidance for programatic deployment of NDI Discovery Servers for Broadcast workflows on AWS

-## Table of Content (required)
+## Table of Content

-List the top-level sections of the README template, along with a hyperlink to the specific section.

-### Required

 1. [Overview](#overview-required)
     - [Cost](#cost)